sverweij/semver-try-require/README.md

 A semantic version (range).
 Optional.

 ### return value
-The (resolved) module identified by pModuleName:
+The (resolved) module identified by pModuleName if:
-- if it is available, and
+- it is available, and
 - it satisfies the semantic version range specified by pSemVer

 returns false in all other cases